ravens/awesome-telco/README.md

 - [How the CCC Camp 2019 LTE network works](http://people.osmocom.org/laforge/slides/cccamp2019-how_the_camp_lte_works.pdf) - write up on reusing commercial Ericsson 4G units.
 - [GSM capture, analysis and decoding](http://domonkos.tomcsanyi.net/?p=418) - four posts series on GSM cellular signal analysis.

+## Blogs
+- [Nick vs Networking](https://nickvsnetworking.com/category/plmn/)- So this blog focuses on telecommunications network engineering, from the very old (Shout out to the National Communications Museum), to very new and everything in between.

 ## Organizations